5/13/2025

 Chief Financial Officer

-Yeah, that is, as I said, it's more that will be stable at the same as Q1 a bit more, mainly in sales and marketing to support the growth.
-But you should expect about the same OPEC a bit higher than in Q1.
+As I said, it more or less will be the same as Q1, a bit more, mainly in sales and marketing to support the growth, but you should expect about the same OPEX, a bit higher than in Q1.

 speaker

-Yeah, well, sales and marketing sometimes goes up because you have to pay, you know, it shows for in the numbers, paying commissions and things like that.
-But yeah, we're trying to yeah, a little bit higher, but it's mainly for sales and marketing and, you know, just higher numbers.
+Yeah.
+Well, sales and marketing sometimes goes up because you have to pay, you know, it shows for in the numbers, paying commissions and things like that, but yeah, what We're trying, yeah.
+A little bit higher, but it's mainly for citizen marketing and just higher numbers there.

 speaker

-Terrific, very helpful.
+Terrific.
+Very helpful.
 Thank you.
-And as a follow up, as your revenue kind of grows in the next three quarters towards your guidance, how should we think about working capital?
-You're able to actually release a fair amount this quarter in Q1.
-But as revenue grows, is there more opportunity in working capital or could actually become a use as you support growth?
+And as a follow-up, as your revenue kind of grows in the next three quarters towards your guidance, how should we think about working capital?
+You were able to actually release a fair amount this quarter in Q1, but as revenue grows, is there more opportunity in working capital or could it actually become a use as you support growth?

 speaker